SublimeLinter/SublimeLinter-gcc/README.md

 For general information on how SublimeLinter works with settings, please see [Settings](http://sublimelinter.readthedocs.org/en/latest/settings.html).
 For information on generic linter settings, please see [Linter Settings](http://sublimelinter.readthedocs.org/en/latest/linter_settings.html).

-In addition to the standard SublimeLinter settings, SublimeLinter-contrib-gcc provides its own settings.
+In addition to the standard SublimeLinter settings, SublimeLinter-gcc provides its own settings.

 | Setting | Description |
 | :------ | :---------- |